How do I reach the Tulane Law School Financial Aid Office?

 My parents will be helping me pay for law school.
 Will that reduce my eligibility for scholarship or other financial aid?

 Any cash support you receive from a friend or relative (including your parents, since law students are considered independent students) must be reported on the FAFSA as untaxed income.
 Cash support includes payments made on your behalf.
 For instance, if your aunt pays your rent or utility bill, you must report those payments on the FAFSA.
-Information from the FAFSA is used to calculate Expected Family Contribution (EFC), which in turn is used to calculate eligibility for subsidized federal loans.
+Information from the FAFSA is used to calculate Expected Family Contribution (EFC).
 Untaxed income does not, however, increase EFC dollar for dollar, and even students with high EFC's are eligible for unsubsidized federal loans, as long as they meet federal eligibility requirements (such as Selective Service registration for men and a record without an outstanding defaulted federal loan).

 Because the vast majority of our scholarship dollars are merit-based, the likelihood of parental support affecting scholarship from Tulane Law School is low.